jvanstry/custom_draft/readme.md

-App to allow groups to run "fantasy drafts" for whatever they would like.
-Suggestions: Masters, Oscars, Olympics.
+App to allow groups to run custom "fantasy drafts" for whatever they would like.
+Suggestions: Golf Majors, Oscars, Olympics.
+Betting is encouraged !